 5. Katsuobushi

 Yes, must have!
 Katsuobushi is a Japanese preserved food made from bonito.
 Katsuobushi is so useful.
 You can use it for making dashi as well.
 It won’t go bad quickly so I recommend it!
 This is also easy to find at any Asian grocery store.
 I can say most Asian stores have it.
-HERE is to buy Katsuobushi!
+HERE is where to buy Katsuobushi!

 Q&A Often asked about Okonomiyaki